thomaspurk/project-euler-challenges/README.md

 ## Progress

-This code repository contains functions with produce correct solutions for the following checked problems.
-The goal is to add new solutions over time.
+This code repository contains functions that produce correct solutions for the following checked problems.
+The goal is to learn new things and have more fun by adding new solutions over time!

 |                       |                       |                       |                       |                       |                       |                       |                       |                       |                       |
 | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: | --------------------: |